 (2) Assessing the current value of houses rationally

-To provide a uniform reference for the local governments as a basis of adjusting the tax base of the house tax, the amendments to Articles 2 and 16 of “The Reference Principle for Simplifying the Operation of Assessing the Standard Values and the Current Values of Houses” were promulgated on March 3, 2017.
-A total of 19 local governments adjusted the exempted criteria of the house tax for a house in residential use.
+To provide a uniform reference for the local governments as a basis for adjusting the tax base of the house tax, the amendments to Articles 2 and 16 of “The Reference Principle for Simplifying the Operation of Assessing the Standard Values and the Current Values of Houses” were promulgated on March 3, 2017.

 (3)Strengthening the inspection of house tax, continuously urging local governments to assess the tax base of the house tax, and to stipulate the rate of the house tax rationally

-i.To prevent taxpayers from tax evasion, local tax collection agencies emphasize the checking of the usage of houses in according with the plan made annually by MOF.
-The taxpayer shall be required to make supplemental payment in accordance with the rates regulated concerned and subject to punishment for insufficient payment of the house tax.
+i.To prevent taxpayers from committing tax evasion, local tax collection agencies emphasize the checking of the usage of houses in accordance with the plan made annually by MOF.
+The taxpayer shall be required to make supplemental payment in accordance with the rates regulated concerned and be subject to punishment for insufficient payment of the house tax.